stainespramod/Runner-Stan/README.md

 ## ▶️ How to Play
 - Use WASD keys to move
-- Avoid obstacles and outrun the enemy
+- Navigate your way through the maze while avoiding the enemy
 - Reach the end to move on to the next level

 ## 🔗 Play the Game (on Opera GX browser)